 - Scintillation Detector.
 Some EPDs use a scintillating crystal such as sodium iodide (NaI) or cesium iodide (CsI) with a photodiode or photomultiplier tube to measure photons released by radiation.

 Characteristics of EPDs

-The electronic personal dosimeter, EPD, is able to display a direct reading of the detected dose or dose rate in real time.
-Electronic dosimeters may be used as a supplemental dosimeter as well a primary dosimeter.
-The passive dosimeters and the electronic personal dosimeters are often used together to complement each other.
-To estimate effective doses, dosimeters must be worn on a position of the body representative of its exposure, typically between the waist and the neck, on the front of the torso, facing the radioactive source.
-Dosimeters are usually worn on the outside of clothing, around the chest or torso to represent dose to the “whole body”.
-Dosimeters may also be worn on the extremities or near the eye to measure equivalent dose to these tissues.
+The electronic personal dosimeter, EPD, can display a direct reading of the detected dose or dose rate in real-time.
+Electronic dosimeters may be used as supplemental dosimeters and primary dosimeters, and the passive and electronic personal dosimeters are often used together to complement each other.
+Dosimeters must be worn on a position of the body representative of its exposure to estimate effective doses, typically between the waist and the neck, on the front of the torso, facing the radioactive source.
+Dosimeters are usually worn outside clothing, around the chest or torso to represent dose to the “whole body.”
+Dosimeters may also be worn on the extremities or near the eye to measure equivalent doses to these tissues.

 The dosimeter can be reset, usually after taking a reading for record purposes, and thereby re-used multiple times.
-The EPDs have a top mounted display to make them easy to read when they are clipped to your breast pocket.
-The digital display gives both dose and dose rate information usually in mSv and mSv/h.
-The EPD has a dose rate alarm, and a dose alarm.
-These alarms are programmable.
-Different alarms can be set for different activities.
+The EPDs have a top-mounted display to make them easily read when clipped to your breast pocket.
+The digital display gives dose and dose rate information, usually in mSv and mSv/h.
+The EPD has a dose rate alarm and a dose alarm.
+These alarms are programmable, and different alarms can be set for different activities.